pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

 For now, let's configure Pachyderm with Auth0 so that our Pachyderm users can log in through Auth0.

-## 1- Create a Pachyderm Application at Auth0
+## 1- Register a Pachyderm Application with Auth0
 If you do not have an Auth0 account, sign up for one at https://auth0.com and create your Pool of Users (although this step might be done later).